howardt12345/zoom/README.md

+## Zoom Delivery
+Zoom Delivery is our submission to uOttaHack 3.

 ## What is Zoom Delivery?
 Zoom Delivery is a delivery application that connects you with local businesses around you.
 Orders on Zoom are delivered from nearby locations by couriers, cutting delivery time down drastically.